MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/storage-platform/connected-storage/connected-storage-technical-overview.md

 Your app also has a dedicated, but limited, amount of cloud storage space for every user, so users will not have to make hard choices about permanently deleting data from one app to make space for another app's saves.
 There is, however, a limited amount of storage space on the Xbox One hard drive for caching saves locally, so the system provides a user experience for freeing up local cache space.
 Users are in control of what is cached locally; they never lose access to data they care about when they're playing offline.
 The connected storage system also allows a small amount of user-independent data to be stored locally for the app.
 This per-machine data does not roam and is not uploaded to the cloud.

 The Xbox One connected storage system takes care of system power management so that pending writes to the hard disk and uploads to the cloud are handled automatically—there is no need for titles to display UI to say "save in progress, please do not turn off your console."

-Finally, your app is responsible for managing all saved data on Xbox One; there is no centralized save management UI, as there is on Xbox 360.
-Your app must enable users to delete saved data from within the app to free storage space when, for example, the app runs out of dedicated storage space.

 ### The Xbox One app model and app navigation